qrti/tosh/instruct/lcd_and_touch.md

 #### LCD and Touch Config

-steps for installing LCD and touch on Raspian *Jessie* with SainSmart LCD 480 x 320 or WaveShare LCD 480 x 320, or similar displays even with other resolutions
+steps for installing LCD and touch on Raspian *Jessie* with SainSmart, WaveShare, or similar displays

 install current updates
 `$ sudo apt-get update`